A visual guide of what to wear to every kind of wedding!

 What to Wear to a Wedding

-When your next wedding invitation arrives, guests typically get all the details of who, when, and where – but the specifics of the other “w”s–namely, what to wear, are sometimes left for guests to interpret between the lines.
+When your next wedding invitation arrives, guests typically get all the details of who, when, and where – but the specifics of the other “w”s--namely, what to wear to a wedding are sometimes left for guests to interpret between the lines.

 It is a sign of respect for the couple and the event to get dressed up for a wedding, and your attire should always be respectful, conservative, and appropriate.
 But keep in mind, the rules of etiquette were designed to help one feel more at ease and comfortable in all social situations.
 So simply remember your cheerful presence at the wedding is what counts here, and you're likely to have a good time no matter what you decide to wear.

 Wedding Guest Attire Guidelines for Any Type of Wedding

 Before 4 PM

 In general, daytime weddings are more casual, so lighter fabrics, festive colors, and less-formal attire is the rule.